-You may have heard this before: SEO is clearly here for the long run, yada yada yada.
-But, surprisingly, many people and companies, from small businesses to corporations, have yet to fully embrace SEO.
-Some are simply unaware of its potential, while others are unsure what SEO writing is in the first place.
+You may have heard this before: SEO is clearly here for the long haul, yada yada yada.
+But surprisingly, many people and businesses, from small companies to corporations, have not yet completely embraced SEO.
+Some are simply unaware of its potential, while others are unsure what SEO is at all.

-Even worse, SEO is rarely taught in Marketing classes in colleges and universities across the country.
+Worse still, SEO is rarely taught in marketing classes at colleges and universities across the country.
 I know from personal experience.
-I was a Marketing and Management double major in college and I had only ONE class focusing on Digital Marketing and ONE section within that class focusing on SEO.
+I was a marketing and management double major in college and only had one class focusing on digital marketing and ONE section within that class focusing on SEO.

-That isn’t enough to even scrape the surface when it comes to SEO.
+This is not enough to even scratch the surface when it comes to SEO.

-How can self-starters, marketers, and students learn how to do SEO and write SEO-friendly content?
-What tools can beginners use to break into SEO?
+How can self-starters, marketers and students learn how to do SEO and write SEO-friendly content?
+What tools can beginners use to get into SEO?

-As an SEO beginner, it can be intimidating to try to figure out where to start.
+As an SEO novice, figuring out where to start can be intimidating.
 There are a plethora of SEO tools available online, from free Google Chrome extensions to paid enterprise platforms and everything in between.

-While each tool can provide value on its own and many have similar capabilities, using them together is the best way to create a well-rounded piece of content.
+Although each tool can offer value and many have similar capabilities, using them together is the best way to create a well-rounded piece of content.

-Although I’m now a Managed Services Strategist on Conductor’s Professional Services team, I was new to the world of SEO, content, and digital marketing pretty recently.
-So, as an exercise, while writing this article and optimizing it for search engines, I went back and used the same easy and efficient tools I relied on while first learning SEO myself.
-In this article, I’ll walk you through these tools and the process of writing articles and content with SEO in mind.
+Although I am now a Managed Services Strategist in Conductor’s Professional Services team, I was only recently new to the world of SEO, content and digital marketing.
+So, as an exercise while writing this article and optimizing it for search engines, I went back and used the same simple and efficient tools that I relied on while learning SEO myself.
+In this article, I will guide you through these tools and the process of writing articles and content with SEO in mind.

-Before we start, I have a confession to make: I am a keyword junkie.
-Keyword research is my roots, my bread and butter so to speak, and I truly believe the first step in writing an article or developing a landing page with SEO in mind should always be keyword research.
+Before we start, I have to make a confession: I am a keyword junkie.
+Keyword research is my roots, my bread and butter, so to speak, and I really believe that the first step when writing an article or developing a landing page with SEO in mind should always be keyword research.

 Without a deep understanding of the questions and problems your audience is searching for answers to – a deep understanding that you can only get from keyword research – we won’t know what topics and search terms to target with our content, its organic visibility will be diminished, and it will likely not be found.

 So how do we find the right keywords?
 The most important criteria are relevance to product/offering and user intent.
-MSV (monthly search volume) and stiffness of competition are useful as directional metrics to help prioritize which keywords to target, but we should make sure first and foremost that the keywords we select and the intent behind those keywords naturally align with the topic of our content.
+MSV (monthly search volume) and stiffness of competition are useful benchmarks to prioritize which keywords to target, but we should primarily ensure that the keywords we select and the intent behind those keywords naturally match the theme of our content.

-(By “user intent behind the keywords,” I mean the stage of the customer or educational journey that a keyword falls into.
-For example, a person searching the keyword “sports cars” is probably just looking to learn more about sports cars in general, while a person searching the keyword “Ford Mustang vs. Dodge Challenger” is probably nearing a purchase decision.)
+By “user intent behind the keywords,” I mean the stage of the customer or educational journey that a keyword falls into.
+For instance, a person looking for the keyword “sports cars” is likely only seeking to learn more about sports cars in general, while a consumer looking for the keyword “Ford Mustang vs. Dodge Challenger” is likely approaching a purchase decision.)

 KEYWORD RESEARCH TOOLS

-Explorer: One of the perks of working at Conductor is that I have access to our powerful keyword research tool Explorer.
-With Explorer, I can easily research new content ideas and understand how customers are searching around these topics.
-I can also look at everything from head term to long tail keywords, and I can see what keywords our content and our organic competitors’ content is ranking for.
+Explorer: One of the benefits of working at Conductor is that I have access to our powerful keyword research tool Explorer.
+Explorer makes it easy for me to research new content ideas and understand how customers search for these topics.
+I can also look at everything from head term to long tail keywords, and I can see what keywords our content and the content of our organic competitors’ content is ranking for.

-In the Explorer screenshots below, we can see keyword research around the phrase “SEO Tools” sorted by MSV and filtered for Early Stage customer intent and Low Competition.
-I filter for Early Stage because I want to connect with searchers early in their educational journeys.
-The MSV and competition filters allow me to target high volume searches with low competition, giving me a better potential of quickly ranking high on the Google SERP (search engine results page).
+In the screenshots below, we see keyword research around the term “SEO tools,” sorted by MSV and filtered by Early Stage customer intent and Low Competition.
+I filter by Early Stage because I want to connect with searchers early on in their educational journeys.
+MSV and competition filters allow me to target high-volume searches with little competition, which gives me greater potential of quickly ranking high on the Google SERP search engine results page.

-Every page / article / blog post should target at least 3 keywords (one primary keyword target and several secondary and tertiary keyword targets).
-We need to make sure these targeted keywords are included in the appropriate parts of the page – like the URL, title tag, header tags, and meta description – so searchers and Google itself know what the page is about.
+Each page / article / blog entry should target at least three keywords, a primary keyword target, and multiple secondary and tertiary keyword targets.
+We need to make sure that these targeted keywords are included in the appropriate parts of the page, such as the URL, title tag, header tags, and meta description, so that searchers and Google itself know what the page is about.

-LSI Graph: This is the best free LSI keyword generator I’ve found.
-Be aware that you only get to search three keywords a day for free.
+LSI Graph: This is the best free LSI keyword generator I have found.
+Be aware that you can only search three keywords per day for free.

-Once we’ve selected and implemented our keywords in our content, we need to ensure bigger picture that we are targeting different, unique keywords for every piece of content on our site.
-That way, we maximize the impact of each individual piece of content.
+Once we have selected our keywords and implemented them into our content, we need to ensure that we target different, unique keywords for each piece of content on our site, maximizing their impact.

-Answer the Public: This is a very cool way to visualize keyword research according to customer intent and more.
-These visualizations can also help you see potential content topic clusters that you’ve yet to address on your website.
+Answer the Public: This is a very cool way to visualize keyword research by customer intent and more.
+These visualizations can also help you identify potential content topic clusters that you have not yet addressed on your website.

 One of the biggest things we say in SEO is: “If it ain’t broke, don’t fix it.”
 This definitely applies to competitive research.
-If your competitor is ranking # 1, why not figure out what they’re doing and try to mimic their strategy?
+If your competitor is ranked # 1, why not find out what they’re doing and try to emulate their strategy?

-By understanding what our competitors are doing well, we can learn how to structure our content and what keywords to target.
-We can also discover opportunities to differentiate our page from theirs.
+By understanding what our competitors do well, we can learn how to structure our content, what keywords to target, and discover ways to differentiate our site from theirs.

-Additionally, we can look for content gaps in the space.
-If neither we nor our competitors have content around a specific topic, it’s an opportunity for us to create content to capture searchers looking for help with the topic.
+If neither we nor our competitors have content around a particular topic, this is an opportunity for us to create content to capture searchers looking for help on the topic.

 Where do we start with competitive research?
 By using SEO tools to answer these three questions: